-Netflix (NFLX) now has 221.8 million subscribers globally.
-It added 8.2 million subscribers in the fourth quarter of 2021, the company reported on Thursday.
+Netflix now has 213.5 million subscribers globally, having added 4.4 million subscribers in the third quarter of 2021, the company reported on Tuesday.

 That number beat the streaming service’s own expectations as well as those of analysts.
 The company also forecast that it would have 222 million subscribers for the next quarter.

 The results immediately sent the company’s stock up by as much as 2% in after hours trading before going negative nearly as much as the night went on.

 Netflix’s third quarter profit was $1.4 billion, up from $790 million in the year-earlier quarter.
 Revenue jumped 16%, to $7.4 billion.

 This isn’t a blowaway quarter for the company, which has had much bigger subscriber growth in the past.
 But after two consecutive sluggish quarters, the third quarter showed that Netflix appears to be somewhat back on the right track.

 The report comes as Netflix is dealing with controversy over a Dave Chappelle comedy special as well as watching the growing popularity of “Squid Game” — a fictional drama from South Korea that has taken the streaming world by storm since its September 17 debut.

 “Netflix is a global, direct-to-consumer service which enables creators to reach broader audiences — and gives our members an even greater choice of stories to enjoy,” the company said in its letter to investors on Tuesday.
 “There is no better example of this than ‘Squid Game.’”